 Sandy has over 25 years of experience working with transgender and gender non-conforming people.
 She has made this a focus of her practice and is internationally considered an expert in the field.
 Sandy is a strong advocate for the transgender and gender non-conforming community, and an active member of the Seattle area Ingersoll Gender Center consult group.
 She has worked with many hundreds of transgender and gender non-conforming people to help them find and develop a voice congruent with their gender identity and individual communication goals.
 She is co-author and editor of Adler, R; Hirsch, S; and Mordaunt, M (eds) (2012; 2006)Voice and Communication Therapy for the Transgender/Transsexual Client: A Comprehensive Clinical Guide.
 Plural Publishing, San Diego, CA.

 In addition to private practice, Sandy’s career encompasses over 25 years of experience in inpatient and outpatient hospital and clinic settings, home health and hospice, nursing homes.
-For the past four years she has been working in academic settings with K-12 students.
+For the past five years she has been working in academic settings with K-12 students.
 She maintains a passionate interest and involvement in neurological, quality of life and end of life challenges.

 Publications, Media and Journalism and Resources